Accepting Acceptance and its Paradoxical Nature

 and perhaps most tellingly, focussing on ‘a cause’ may shift

-attention from the current experience, and in that respect is not
+attention from the current experience to the (past) cause, and in that respect is not

 accepting the reality of the moment.